mathew-fleisch/bashbot/examples/list/README.md

 ## Bashbot Configuration

 This command is triggered by sending `bashbot list` in a slack channel where Bashbot is also a member.
-There is no external script for this command, takes no arugments/parameters, and expects jq to already be installed on the host machine.
+There is no external script for this command, takes no arugments/parameters, and expects jq to already be installed, and the environment variable `BASHBOT_CONFIG_FILEPATH` to be pointing at the running configuration, on the host machine.

 ```json
 {